tommadness/KH2Randomizer/docs/glossary/index.md

 ### Map Crash

-On the PC Epic Games Store version of the game, the game sometimes crashes when choosing a location on the map (commonly known as "map crash").
+On the PC versions of the game, the game sometimes crashes when choosing a location on the map (commonly known as "map crash").
 It is recommended to save anytime you're about to talk to Jack on the ship to choose a destination.

 As of release 2.1, the randomizer seed generator has a "Remove Port Royal Map Select" option that, when enabled, replaces the map location selection screen with simple text options, hopefully preventing the crash altogether.